michael-sayapin/sayap_in/content/posts/on-rewrites.md

 After that, it went smoothly.
 In less than 3 months, "The Rewrite" was complete, and we even released a new back-office order processing page using another Shiny New Tech (ouch!) — jQuery! :-)

-Back-office people were happy (the pages were infinitely faster), my project director was happy, the boss was reasonably nonplussed (he turned out to be that "I only delegate because I'm too busy, I could've done it myself much better, of course" kind of guy).
+Back-office people were happy (the pages were infinitely faster), my project director was happy, the boss was reasonably nonplussed (he turned out to be that "I only delegate 'cuz I'm too busy, I could've done it myself much better, of course" kind of guy).

 We even grew a few tens of percents during that time, to 50-60 orders per day.
 It was a long way to thousands of daily orders we saw in a few years, but it was a good start.